Kuzza111/Assistant/README.md

-Modular assistanr for your PC and more!
+Modular assistant for your PC and more!
-# AI Assistant project
+# Assistant project

-The AI Assistant is designed to help users with everyday and technical tasks by controlling a PC or other headless devices (e.g., robots, embedded systems, or servers).
+The Assistant is designed to help users with everyday and technical tasks by controlling a PC or other headless devices (e.g., robots, embedded systems, or servers).

 ## Architecture